te9c/nvim-config/README.md

  plugin.
 I've tried to use [coq_nvim](https://github.com/ms-jpq/coq_nvim), but IMHO nvim-cmp is better, cause main advantage of coq_nvim is speed, but nvim-cmp is works fast too.
  - [gitsigns](https://github.com/lewis6991/gitsigns.nvim).
 Adds git signs in statuscolumn.
-Looks like useful plugin, but I need to see it's docs to understand all of this colors. *RESEARCH REQUIRED*.
+Looks like useful plugin, but I need to see it's docs to understand all of this colors.
  - [heirline](https://github.com/rebelot/heirline.nvim), [heirline-components](https://github.com/Zeioth/heirline-components.nvim).
 Engine for creating custom statusbars, winbars, statuscolumns.
 Very hard plugin to configure, but it gives cool statusbars at the end.
  - [highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors).
 Adds real-time color highlighting.
  - [lspconfig](https://github.com/neovim/nvim-lspconfig)